Heineken Star Player

 Why the dual-screen idea fits the way fans really watch

 StarPlayer leans into two truths.
 First, a lot of fans watch at home rather than in stadiums.
 Second, many are already using a second device during the match, either to check stats, message friends, or follow commentary.
 StarPlayer turns that second-screen habit into a structured game loop.
+It also respects viewer control.
+You can engage in bursts, choose the moments you want to play, and keep your focus on the match while the phone or laptop becomes your companion layer.

 What the brand is really buying

 Heineken positions StarPlayer as “made to entertain” applied to sport viewing.
 The business intent is to make the sponsorship feel like an experience, not just a logo.
 If the brand becomes part of the ritual, it earns recall that is tied to real match emotions, not ad breaks.
+This kind of activation is worth doing only when it becomes part of the viewing ritual, not an interruption layered on top.

 The work later earns major industry recognition.
 Heineken Star Player is listed as a Cyber Gold Lion (Mobile) at Cannes Lions, credited to AKQA London.